-At the conclusion of each of regular lab sessions (last 10-15 minutes), a post-lab quiz will be given over that day's lab material.
-The post-lab quiz will be given through Top Hat, so you are required to bring a device with you to lab that can access Top Hat.
-Post-lab quizzes are closed notes and will utilize Top Hat test, which will have a lockdown browser.
-Questions are based on the learning objectives found in both the pre-lab assignment and the lab guide for each lab.
+At the conclusion of each of the regular lab sessions (last 10-15 minutes), a post-lab quiz will be given over that day's lab material.
+The post-lab quiz will be given through Top Hat; therefore, you are required to bring a device with you to lab that can access the Top Hat website or app.

+Post-lab quizzes are closed notes and will use a lockdown browser.
+Questions are based on the learning objectives found in both the pre-lab assignment and the lab guide for each lab (see the learning objective document for each unit).
 It is best that you come to lab prepared and utilize each lab session effectively.
 Please see the ANTR 355 Strategies for Success document on Top Hat for more information about how to best prepare for lab.

 Each post-lab quiz will consist of six (6) questions worth a total of six (6) points.
+Most questions on the quiz will be identification questions using images from Anatomy and Physiology Revealed (APR).
+Some questions may be second-order questions that will ask you to apply a learning objective to an identification question (see ANTR 355 Lab Exam Procedures document for more information on these types of questions).
 Each question is worth one (1) point (0.5 points for participation and 0.5 points for correctness).
 Quizzes will be given on Top Hat and attendance will be taken prior to the quiz.

 There will be a total of 15 post-lab quizzes, each worth six (6) points.
-Instead of dropping the lowest quiz, you can earn up to 84 points on the post-lab quizzes (90 points available).
+Instead of dropping the lowest quiz, you can earn up to 84 points on the post-lab quizzes (out of 90 points available).
 This means that you can miss up to six (6) points on the post-lab quizzes without any penalty.

 If you are unable to attend class due to illness or other documented reasons, please contact Dr. Geske to schedule a make-up online post-lab quiz.
-The post-lab quiz will consist of six (6) questions, with each question worth one (1) point (0.5 points for participation and 0.5 points for correctness).
+The make-up post-lab quiz will consist of six (6) questions, with each question worth one (1) point (0.5 points for participation and 0.5 points for correctness) and will be set to a six (6) minute timer.